-Minimum Minimum number of characters the valid service Password password consists of.
+74 Minimum Minimum number of characters the valid service Password password consists of.
 By default: 4.
-Length pulse word contains on by definition in Maximum Maximum number of characters the valid service Password password consists of.
+Length Maximum Maximum number of characters the valid service Password password consists of.
 By default: 4.
-Length password consists of.
-By default.
-4. This antion allows the year to select the language (a) Languages This option allows the user to select the language(s) to be used for voice prompts.
-Click the Winard in a to a read the learning Click the Wizard icon to open the language selection dialog box and define languages in a specific order, and then upon reaching an access number, the end user can choose one of these 0.41 languages.
+Length Languages This option allows the user to select the language(s) Lungungeo to be used for voice prompts. to be used for voice prompts.
+Click the Wizard icon to open the language selection dialog box and define languages in a specific order, and then upon reaching an access number, the end user can choose one of these languages.
 Conf Language Select this check box to give the language list defined List is Preferred on this page a higher preference than the account's preferred language has.
-Language Auto Select this check box to allow the IVR application to Select proceed in the first language on the list if a caller does not choose any of the available languages.
-Brief Language Select this check box to play a brief announcement, Announcement "Please select your language or press 1 to proceed in the first language on the list," instead of listing all of the available languages.
+Language Auto Select this check box to allow the IVR application to Select proceed in the first language on the list if a caller beleet does not choose any of the available languages.
+DuisCLaura Brief Language Select this check box to play a brief announcement, Announcement "Please select your language or press 1 to proceed in the first language on the list," instead of listing all of the available languages.
 Maximum Type the maximum number of times that the IVR Language application replays the language menu prompt.
 Selection Attempts By default: 3.
-This means that if a caller doesn't choose any of the available languages after the first time the menu is played, the IVR application replays the menu two more times.
+This means that if a caller doesn't - choose any of the available languages after the first time the menu is played, the IVR application replays the menu two more times.
 Brand Prompts IVR prompts can be customized per access number.
 Specify the directory where the custom prompt files are located.
 The Media Server will look for the prompts in that folder first and if found - use them.
 Otherwise, it will use the default files.
 For example, put customized English prompts under the directory /porta_var/psmsc/custom- files/prompts/brands/my_company/en and specify "my_company" in this field.
-Play Welcome If enabled, the IVR will play the welcome message to Message the user once he reaches an access number. ı
+Play Welcome If enabled, the IVR will play the welcome message to Message the user once he reaches an access number.
+0 ۱